feluxe/very-hungry-pi/README.md

 To get the most control over the backups *vhpi* takes raw [rsync options](http://linux.die.net/man/1/rsync) for configuration.
 *Vhpi* writes two log files: one for a short overview of the entire process ([info.log exmpl.](vhpi/examples/info.log)) and one for debugging ([debug.log exmpl.](vhpi/examples/debug.log)).

-More details about the script in the wiki: ['What the script does in detail'](https://github.com/feluxe/very_hungry_pi/wiki/What-the-script-does-in-detail).

 **TL;DR:** Just setup *vhpi*, run your Pi 24/7 and don't care about backups no more.
 <br>